School of Information Systems and Management

 Corporate Engagement Options

-The information systems and decision sciences department in the Muma College of Business at USF offers a number of partnership mechanisms for organizations to interact with our students and faculty.
+The School of Information Systems and Management in the Muma College of Business at USF offers a number of partnership mechanisms for organizations to interact with our students and faculty.
 Please contact Anna Bahvala at email@example.com for more information.

 Practice Center Projects